kubevirt/kubevirt.github.io/_posts/2018-04-25-KubeVirt-Network-Deep-Dive.markdown

 # KubeVirt Virtual Machines

-Now we are at a point where we can deploy our first KubeVirt virtual machines.
+Now, we are at a point where we can deploy our first KubeVirt virtual machines.
 These instances are where we will install our simple NodeJS and MongoDB application.

 ## Create objects